 - Know What’s Working: A quick tour of your YouTube Analytics can quickly and easily show you which of your videos is most engaging to your viewers.
 By exploring the sub-menus within Analytics, you can see which videos are the most viewed and have the highest audience retention and engagement.
 Once you understand how your videos are performing, you can then replicate successful content, as well as diagnose ways to improve the content you already have.

 Marketing your brand through video can be an extremely powerful way to find and engage customers, especially if you know and practice these four essential strategies of YouTube marketing All you need to do now is develop your video content – determine who you want to reach, what you want to say, and how you want to say it.
 You know, the easy stuff.

 And remember, it’s not always going to make sense to do all of this on your own.
-You can always contact a YouTube search optimization expert for some assistance.
+You can always contact a YouTube search engine optimization expert like Room 214 for some assistance.